joskalenda/budget-app/README.md

 ## Acknowledgments

-- Credit to [Gregoire Vella on Behance](https://www.behance.net/gregoirevella), the author of the original [design guidelines](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=)
+- Credit to [Gregoire Vella on Behance](https://www.behance.net/gregoirevella), the author of the original [creative common license](...)

 ## 📝 License